snacsnoc/snacklinux/README.md

 :battery: (in-progress) arm64 support

 The philosophy is to create a completely hackable Linux system, controllable by makefiles.
 The system installs to `/opt/snacklinux_rootfs`, anything in there is included in the final build.
+Imagine [Linux From Scratch](https://www.linuxfromscratch.org/) but with a lot less features.

 Initially the project was created to run on old 486 CPUs with the latest software.
 I'm currently working on an arm64 port of SnackLinux and updating as I go.